-Policy Process National Food Security Plan (PNSA) National Plan for a Healthy Argentina (PNAS) Complementary programs and links ProHuerta (INTA/MDS) Local Development and Social Economy Plan Manos a la Obra, (Let's get to work) Family plan for social inclusion (MDS); Head of household Plan, work; Young people and first jobs; Social flat-rate tax; Universal Child and Pregnancy Allowance (AUH, AUE); VAT reduction and special prices on basic food items Campaign: "Trans fat free Argentina."
+Policy Process National Food Security Plan (PNSA) National Plan for a Healthy Argentina (PNAS) Complementary programs and links ProHuerta (INTA/MDS) Local Development and Social Economy Plan Manos a la Obra , (Let's get to work) Family plan for social inclusion (MDS); Head of household Plan, work; Young people and first jobs; Social flat-rate tax; Universal Child and Pregnancy Allowance (AUH, AUE); VAT reduction and special prices on basic food items Campaign: "Trans fat free Argentina."
 High oleic oil Incorporation of Art.
 155 ter into the Argentine Food Code Campaign: "Less Salt More Life."
-Salt Act (2013) Agreements with the bakers' trade association Fortification of mass consumption foods (flour, salt, infant formula milk, etc.); "Remediar" program for drug access, Community Doctors Program; Cardiovascular health and diabetes program, etc. Monitoring and control tools, training New Dietary Guidelines for the Argentine Population (oval diagram) Training courses for multipliers carried out mainly by nutritionists (predominantly medical design) Training in market gardens and farms, food preparation in schools, institutions and the community (ProHuerta INTA/MDS program) New Dietary Guidelines for the Argentine Population (healthy eating plate) National Survey of Risk Factors (ENNFR, 2005,2009,2013, 2018) National Health and Nutrition Survey (NHS, 2007, 2019) Global School-based Student Health Survey (EMSE, 2012, 2019) Training Assessment mechanisms Follow-up on compliance with the different indicators of the MDS Internal Audit Units (UAI), the National Audit Office (SIGEN), the Federal Network of Public Control, and the National General Audit Office (AGN) Monitoring of the compliance of indicators with MSN Survey components Funding Special Fund for Nutrition and the National Food Supply Budgets allocated to the MNS, special allocations per Act and possibly international organizations and other institutions Demand for Scientific and Technological Innovation No explicit demand relating to technocognitive problems and human resources training to address the food issue a resources training to address the food issue Policy orientation Combines the concept of food security, the idea of hunger and a rights-based approach.
+Salt Act (2013) Agreements with the bakers' trade association Fortification of mass consumption foods (flour, salt, infant formula milk, etc.); "Remediar" program for drug access, Community Doctors Program; AUH, AUE Monitoring and control tools, training New Dietary Guidelines for the Argentine Population (oval diagram) Training courses for multipliers carried out mainly by nutritionists (predominantly medical design) Training in market gardens and farms, food preparation in schools, institutions and the community (ProHuerta INTA/MDS program) New Dictary Guidelines for the Argentine Population (healthy eating plate) National Survey of Risk Factors (ENNFR, 2005,2009,2013, 2018) National Health and Nutrition Survey (NHS, 2007, 2019) Global School-based Student Health Survey (EMSE, 2012, 2019) Training Assessment mechanisms Follow-up on compliance with the different indicators of the MDS Internal Audit Units (UAI), the National Audit Office (SIGEN), the Federal Network of Public Control, and the National General Audit Office (AGN) Monitoring of the compliance of indicators with MSN Survey components Funding Special Fund for Nutrition and the National Food Supply Budgets allocated to the MNS, special allocations per Act and possibly international organizations and other institutions Demand for Scientific and Technological Innovation No explicit demand relating to technocognitive problems and human resources training to address the food issue resources training to address the food issue Policy orientation Combines the concept of food security, the idea of hunger and a rights-based approach.
 Palliative, targeted and welfare-based It combines the concept of food security and a rights-based approach.
-Holistic health 1
+Holistic health Article 155 ter - (Joint Resol 2% of the total fats in vegetabl ruminants, including milk fat."
 Article 155 ter - (Joint Resolution SPReI No. 137/2010 and SAGyP No. 941/2010) "The content of industrially produced trans fatty acids in food shall not exceed: 2% of the total fats in vegetable oils and margarines intended for direct consumption and 5% of the total fats in all other foods.
-These limits do not apply to fats from ruminants, including milk fat."
+These limits do not apply to fats from ruminants, including milk fat." ntent of industrially produced trans fatty acids in food shall not exceed: of the total fats in all other foods.
+These limits do not apply to fats from

 In mid-2000, the National Nutrition and Health Survey (ENNyS) for 2004-2005 revealed worrying rates of obesity, anemia, stunting, nutrient deficiencies, and other nutritional problems, as a result of malnutrition.
 These figures were an alert for the health system regarding the food and nutrition of the population.
 In 2008, the MSN set up an inter-agency commission to work on the recommendations of the WHO set out in the "Declaration of Rio de Janeiro - Trans Fats Free Americas."
 At the request of this commission, agreements were signed between the MDS and the Ministry of Agriculture, Livestock and Fisheries, food control representatives and the main chambers of the Food Industry.